Sam Quek: Hockey career

 Quek played as a defender and went on to represent both the England and Great Britain teams, wearing squad number 13.
 In 2005, Quek was part of the England team that won the Girl's (Under-18s) Four Nations Invitational Tournament by defeating Holland on penalties after a 1–1 draw in the final.
 She won gold as part of the Great Britain Team for the 2007 Australian Youth Olympic Festival.
 She was also part of the team that were runners-up to Germany at the 2006 Women's EuroHockey Junior Championship.
 She won her first Great Britain international cap, aged 19 and whilst still at university, featuring in a goalless draw against Argentina 2007.
 She made her England debut the following year.

 She was not selected for the Great Britain squad for the London 2012 Olympic Games, but did play for England at the 2013 Women's EuroHockey Nations Championship, at the 2014 Women's Hockey World Cup (where the England team finished eleventh of twelve, their worst-ever placing), and at the 2014 Commonwealth Games where the team won silver.

 In the absence of Kate Richardson-Walsh, Quek captained the England team during the 2014 Champions Trophy in Mendoza, Argentina.
 She played in every game of the tournament despite, unknown to Quek at the time, breaking two ribs on her right side in their opening game.
 Quek was also part of the England hockey team who won gold at the European Championships in August 2015 in London.
-She won Man of the Match in the final against the Netherlands, who were reigning world and Olympic champions at the time.
+She won Player of the Match in the final against the Netherlands, who were reigning world and Olympic champions at the time.